todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 - `Definition` Support relevant standards in open source projects and provide feedback to corresponding standards organizations
 - `Example:` Let's Encrypt community collaborates with IETF standards community on ACME, TLS, and other work related to X.509 certificates
+- `Example:` OSPOs work with IEEE on standards for governance of open source projects

 ### Big Project Facilitators